Deepfriedchril/Siboor_Trident_AWD_June_2024/README.md

 Cutting was not difficualt, in fact this was probably my 3rd time ever cutting glass.
 Just be sure to measure 3 times before cutting as it's basicly impossible to make small adjustments later (with the simple tools I had).
 After cutting, the panel clips needed re-printing since the glass I got was ~1/8th inches == 3.175 mm.
 Went with the [Annex Panel Clips](https://github.com/Annex-Engineering/Annex-Engineering_User_Mods/tree/main/Printers/All_Printers/annex_dev-Panel_2020_Clips_and_Hinges) this time since they are much simpler to "assemble".
 See the section above for thoughts about those.

+Side note, these make the printer _heavy af_.

 ### Foldout Screen
 | Extra Parts: ✔ | Recommended: 👍 |
 | --------------- | --------------- |